 We have a substantial backlog of repurchase requests to sellers and their fulfillment could affect PC prepayment speeds.
 We require sellers to make certain representations and warranties regarding the Mortgages they sell to us.
 If Mortgages are sold to us in breach of those representations and warranties, we have the contractual right to require the applicable seller to repurchase those Mortgages from us.
-Some of our sellers failed to fully perform their repurchase obligations due to lack of financial capacity, while others, including many of our larger sellers, have not fully performed their repurchase obligations in a timely manner.
-As of September 30, 2011, we had outstanding repurchase requests to our sellers with respect to Mortgages with an unpaid principal balance of approximately \$2.7 billion.
-At September 30, 2011, approximately 40% of our outstanding repurchase requests were outstanding for more than four months since issuance of our initial repurchase demand.
+In lieu of repurchase, we may choose to allow a seller to indemnify us against losses on such Mortgages.
+Sometimes a seller sells us mortgages with recourse, meaning that the seller agrees to repurchase any mortgage that is delinquent for more than a specified period (usually 120 days), regardless of whether there has been a breach of representations and warranties.
+Some of our sellers failed to perform their repurchase obligations due to lack of financial capacity, while many of our larger, higher credit-quality sellers have not fully performed their repurchase obligations in a timely manner.
+As of December 31, 2009, we had outstanding repurchase requests to our sellers with respect to Mortgages with an unpaid principal balance of approximately \$4 billion.
+At December 31, 2009, nearly 30% of our outstanding repurchase requests were outstanding for more than 90 days.
 If the sellers fulfill our repurchase requests and your PCs are backed by the applicable Mortgages, their repurchases will result in prepayments, which could be substantial.
-However, we may have already repurchased many of these Mortgages from your PCs pursuant to our current practice to repurchase (i) substantially all seriously delinquent Mortgages, (ii) modified Mortgages and (iii) foreclosed Mortgages from PC Pools.
-See "- Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds" and "Description of The Mortgages - Mortgage Purchase and Servicing Standards - Defaults and Delinquencies".
-In addition, in lieu of repurchase, we may choose to allow a seller to indemnify us against losses realized on such Mortgages or otherwise compensate us for the risk of continuing to own the Mortgages.
-Sometimes a seller sells us Mortgages with recourse, meaning that the seller agrees to repurchase any Mortgage that is delinquent for more than a specified period (usually 120 days), regardless of whether there has been a breach of representations and warranties.
-Under recourse arrangements, a seller may also have the option, regardless of whether there has been a breach of representations and warranties, to repurchase with our consent a Mortgage that is 90 days delinquent.